 Here's a look at some of the key topics discussed during Inclusion Summit 2022.

 Global sentiment of DE&I is on the rise

 These days, fewer issues are more important in recruiting and retention than DE&I. From underrepresented communities working to find a voice to Gen Z employees being DE&I-focused in their job hunts, a number of trends are shifting the role of DE&I to a central point in today's employer branding and employee experience conversations.

-During the webinar, speakers will explore recent trends emerging from the working world, as well as the latest ADP Research Institute® research.
-With the help of several other thought leaders, ADP's Chief Economist Nela Richardson and Chief Diversity and Talent Officer Bob Lockett will offer attendees targeted guidance on how these insights can be applied to a business.
+During the summit, speakers explore recent trends emerging from the working world, as well as the latest ADP Research Institute® research.
+With the help of several other thought leaders, ADP's Chief Economist Nela Richardson and Chief Diversity and Talent Officer Bob Lockett offer attendees targeted guidance on how these insights can be applied to a business.

 Rekindling the passion

 The rapid changes experienced over the last three years have had a dramatic impact on the workplace and employee morale.
 The Harvard Business Review recently reported that employees' sense of community declined 37% since pre-pandemic levels.
 That impacts engagement and other business objectives.